LeeroyLabs/sailcms-documentation/src/cms/entries.md

 ### Utilities

-Here is a list of utility notes to help you work with entry type.
+Here is a list of utility notes to help you work with entry types.

 #### Get Entry Model By Handle